LOGBOOK

 Other people who are not on board can access the logbook in the LOGBOOK Cloud via the internet.
 For this purpose – and of course also for automatic data backup – LOGBOOK synchronizes the recorded data with the LOGBOOK Cloud as soon as an internet connection is available.

 The LOGBOOK Cloud primarily serves to display the logbook.
-In the LOGBOOK Cloud, data that is not evidence-relevant can be edited (ship data, trips and cruises).
-New cruises or trips cannot be started and ongoing trips and cruises cannot be ended.
+In the LOGBOOK Cloud, data that is not evidence-relevant can be edited (ship data, passages and voyages).
+New voyages or passages cannot be started and ongoing passages and voyages cannot be ended.

 The LOGBOOK Cloud